ahsan-javaid/shopping-cart/README.md

 # Shopping Cart

-This is a repo for a starter appliation for a Single Page MEAN Stack application.
-Just download and install and you have a good foundation for building application.
+Mini online shopping cart application developed using: javascript, node, express, angular, mongodb, webpack

+##Features
+1. View products
+2. View product details
+3. Add/remove product from cart
+4. Rest API's

 ## Installation
 1. Download the repository
+2  Go to the project main directory
-2. Install npm modules: `npm install`
+3. Install npm modules: `npm install`
-3. Install bower dependencies `bower install`
+4. Install bower dependencies `bower install`
+5. Install webpack globaly `npm install -g webpack`
+6. Install and run mongodb on your system
+7. Run the command `webpack` to generate javascript bundle
-4. Start up the server: `node server.js`
+8. Start up the server: `node server.js`
-5. View in browser at http://localhost:8080
+9. View in browser at http://localhost:8080

-Use this starter kit to build any MEAN stack application you like.

-If you have any questions or requests, email us at [chris@scotch.io](mailto:chris@scotch.io) and we'll keep updating this to make it perfect.
+If you have any questions or difficulties in running this application, email me at ahsan.javaid.cs@gmail.com

-## Future Additions
-- CRUD examples
-- Development and Production Environments
-- Link examples
-- Single Page AngularJS Animations